brillout/goldpage/docs/readme.template.md

 If what you want is an SPA
 then:
 - Create a single page with a catch-all route.
-(That is, create only one page config with `route: '/:param*`: all URLs will be routed to this single page.)
+(That is, create only one page config with `route: '/:param*` to have all URLs routed to this single page.)
 - Use a browser-side routing library such as React Router.
 (We elaborate more at !VAR|LINK CONTROL_ROUTING.)

-Note that an MPA is usually a better alternative to an SPA.
+Note that an MPA is usually better than an SPA.
+You most likely want an MPA instead of an SPA.
-(AN MPA is basically the same than an SPA but with server-side routing and code-splitting.)
+(An MPA is basically the same than an SPA but with server-side routing and code-splitting.)

 (FYI, an SPA is what you get when you use create-react-app, vue-cli, Webpack, or Parcel.)